arvind9140/rbac-mongo/README.md

-Here’s a more **professional, polished, and concise** version of your **RBAC MongoDB package documentation**.
-I’ve kept the structure clean, consistent, and developer-friendly, while ensuring it looks like a standard open-source library README.

----

 # RBAC MongoDB

 A **Role-Based Access Control (RBAC)** library with **MongoDB integration** for Node.js applications.
 Includes built-in support for **Express.js** and **Next.js** middleware.